technojam/pre-membership-task-2k19/Android Task/Task3/README.md

 ![save location](https://github.com/technojam/pre-membership-task/blob/master/Android%20Task/Task3/image/creating%20project2.PNG)

-How you have to select API 25. and click on "Finish"
+Now you have to select API 25. and click on "Finish"

 ### Now You Are Ready to make your project [click here](https://github.com/technojam/pre-membership-task/blob/master/Android%20Task/Task2/Make_first_app.md) to know what you have to make

 ## How to Push your code

 ### You have Successfully completed Task 3